siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-gitlab/overview.md

 ### Version 2.1.58

-* Removed Manual User Access Key: From current version onwards this plugin will only support Auto Generated User Access Key feature of UrbanCode Velocity.
+* Removed Manual User Access Key: From current version onwards this plugin will only support Auto Generated User Access Key feature of DevOps Velocity.
-* Preventing Installation on Older Versions: This version of GitLab Plugin can only be installed on UrbanCode Velocity version 2.5.0 and later.
+* Preventing Installation on Older Versions: This version of GitLab Plugin can only be installed on DevOps Velocity version 2.5.0 and later.
 * Resolved Previous Version Issue: Previous Version of plugin had some defect related to Project Names field.
 The plugin was syncing data only for those projects which were owned by the user.
 Now the plugin syncs data for the projects in which user is a member at any level.
 * Added Category: ALM, SCM, Build, Deploy are the categories of GitLab plugin.